 PQs Cafe is a cozy vegetarian and vegan cafe in Asakusa with delicious picture-worthy curry.
-Located in a relaxed and less-crowded area about a 10-minute walk from Sensoji, this is the perfect restaurant to take a break at and enjoy some amazing one-of-a-kind food.
+Located in a relaxed and less-crowded area of Tokyo, this is the perfect restaurant to take a break at and enjoy some amazing one-of-a-kind food.

 Pictured above is the appetizer, which consisted of tofu and soybean meat.
 On the left is fried soy meat with a tomato sauce on top, in the middle is silken tofu with perilla leaf and a soba topping, and on the right is deep-fried tofu with a flavorful white sesame sauce and a pickled carrot.
 Each bite was prepared carefully and was delicious.